 January 6, 2021

-The fair housing Amendments Act of 1988 had two additional protected classes.
-The first one is a handicap, which by definition under this law is a mental or physical handicap.
-What is not a handicap?
-Congress specifically said that a person who is currently addicted to illegal substances, such as cocaine, does not qualify as a handicap under this law.
-A person can not change terms for someone based upon their handicap.
-A handicapped tenant, for example, can modify the space at their own expense to make living conditions easier.
-If we have multifamily units, which are four or more that were built after March 13th, 1991, they all must now be accessible to those with a handicap.
+The fair housing Amendments Act of 1988 had two additional protected classes: handicap and familial status.
+As defined by this law, a handicap can be either mental or physical.
+Congress did however specify that being addicted to illegal substances does not qualify as a handicap.
+Those that DO have a handicap as defined by this law are protected from having contract or lease terms changed based upon their handicap.
+For example, a handicapped tenant has the right to modify a rented space at their own expense to make living conditions easier.
+Multifamily units built after March 13th, 1991 must be accessible to those with a handicap.
 If there is an elevator, all of the units must be accessible.
-If there is no elevator, then just the ground floor units only must be accessible.
-The second item under the 1988 act is familial status, which means we have a family with children under the age of 18.
-Prior to this, there used to be apartment complexes that would be for adults only.
-You don't see those anymore because people with children under the age of 18 are now a protected class.
-The one exception to that would be retirement communities.
-If everyone is 62 years of age or older, then those particular communities can say, “no children”.
+If there is no elevator, then just the ground floor units must be accessible.
+The second protected class under the 1988 act is referred to as familial status, which covers a family with children under the age of 18.
+Prior to 1988, certain apartment complexes were designated for adults only.
+Familial status being a protected class is why we don't see these anymore.
+The one exception to familial status is retirement communities.
+If all residents are 62 years of age or older, then those particular retirement communities can say, “no children”.

 Age is not covered under fair housing laws, so one can actually refuse to rent to someone based on their age.
 If someone feels that they have been discriminated against, they may file a complaint with HUD, the Department of Housing and Urban Development, within one year.
 Fair housing laws also state that all residential real estate offices must display a fair housing poster..Although HUD does encourage licensees to use the fair housing logo in all advertising, it is not required like the fair housing poster.

 Hopefully you learned something new today about the ever-important fair housing laws.
 Understanding these laws and their intent is of the utmost importance in practicing real estate.
 Now let’s go knock out that test!